top of page

 GUIDELINES

-As Filter Photo is dedicated to serving and supporting the contemporary photography community, all exhibition proposals should relate to photography, photographic materials, or lens-based artwork.
-This definition is purposefully open-ended; moving-image work, installations, and performances related to photography may all be included in proposals.
-Artists, curators, and collectives are all welcome to submit proposals.
-For example, a single artist could submit a proposal for a solo show, or a collective could submit a proposal for a large group show.
+All exhibition proposals should relate to photography, photographic materials, or lens-based artwork.
+However, this definition is purposefully open-ended—moving-image work, installations, and performances related to photography may all be included in proposals.
+Additionally, artists, curators, and collectives are all welcome to submit proposals.
+For example, a single artist could submit a proposal for a solo show, or a curator or collective could submit a proposal for a group show.

 PROPOSAL MATERIALS

 Proposals will be accepted online via Submittable.
 Only proposals submitted in this manner will be considered.
-We recommend that you make use of the gallery floor plan in developing your proposal and include any layout plans in your proposal narrative.
-This is especially true for proposals that include site-specific installations and multimedia elements.
-Please add any proposed related programming to your proposal such as artist talks, performances, etc if you see them as relevant to your proposed exhibition.
+We recommend that you make use of our gallery floor plan when developing your proposal and include any layout plans in your proposal narrative.
+This is especially important for any proposals that include site-specific installations and multimedia elements.
+Please include any proposed corresponding programming, such as artist talks, performances, etc.

-In addition to contact information, applicants will need to provide the following materials and pay a submission fee of $25.
+In addition to contact information, applicants will need to pay a submission fee of $25, and provide the following materials:

-• 10 - 12 sample images.
-These should be in JPEG format, sized 1000 pixels on the longest side, and titled by last name, initial of first name, and image number (e.g. DoeJ_1.jpg).
-Images should be of artworks intended for exhibition, but a small number of prior installation images may be included if the applicant thinks they may be helpful to the review panel.
+• 10 - 12 sample images of artworks intended for exhibition.
+These should be in JPEG format and sized at 1000 pixels on the longest side.
+Title format should include last name, first initial, and image number (e.g. DoeJ_1.jpg).
+If possible, we also recommend including a small number of installation images or examples.

 STIPEND